tia-rose-401-advanced-javascript/lab-16/README.md

 #### Documentation
-* [jsdoc](localhost:3000/docs/global.html) or open index.html file  found in the files docs directory
+* [jsdoc](localhost:3000/docs/global.html) or open index.html file  found in the docs directory

 Exported Values and Methods